bitsquitez/bitsquitez.github.io/_posts/2022-02-25-negative-ponks.md

 3. Create GIF Album

 For loyal negative ponks holders will also get assets for making GIF albums.
 Minimum album creation comprises 4 Negative Ponks items.

+4. Holders get AirDrops

+As I described above.
+There will be 67 items that will be stored and distributed in airdrops and giveaways.
+And the holders will get it first.

 4. Bitschandise